mttcabral/fii-data-collector/README.md

-# REIT Data Collector
+# FII Data Collector

 This repository was made to handle a scientific initiation project.

-REIT stands for "Real Estate Investment Trust" or in Portuguese "Fundos de Investimento Imobiliário".
+In Portuguese, *FII* stands for "*Fundos de Investimento Imobiliário*".
+It's like Real estate investment trusts (**REIT**).
+Although the documentation is in English, a fraction of the given name it's in Portuguese, because of the differences between US REIT and Brazil *FII*.

 Name of the student: Mateus M. A. Cabral
 Email of the student: mateuscabralalves@outlook.com